 Credits, 3 sem. hrs.
-Prerequisite(s): Graduate standing; ACC 201 statements to the impact of accounting information on strategic decisions.
+Prerequisite(s): Graduate standing; ACC 201

+The course provides an introduction to the analysis and use of corporate financial reports from the perspectives of investors, creditors and other external users.
+Coverage ranges from the pressures faced by management, accountants and auditors as they prepare financial statements to the impact of accounting information on strategic decisions.
 From an internal decision-making perspective, the course examines the preparation and use of managerial accounting information.
 Topics include activity based costing, decision support systems including relevant costs and benefits, and budgeting systems.